-Then came the deluge of magazine reviews, with headlines like, “Jesus Hits the Jackpot” (After Dark), “Jesus Crisis” (The New Republic), “Superstunt” (Saturday Review).
+Then came the deluge of magazine reviews, with headlines like, “Jesus Hits the Jackpot” (After Dark), “Jesus Crisis” (The New Republic), and “Superstunt” (Saturday Review).
 “A lot of production hokum and stage mechanics,” said Henry Hewes in that last-named publication, echoing what Clive Barnes had said in the New York Times — that it “resembled the Empire State Building” as well as “the Christmas decorations of a Fifth Avenue store.”
 Probst of NBC said, “It has the feeling of the Folies Bergere and a Cecil B. DeMille movie.”
 Newsweek called it “a Satyriconized Luna Park of outrageous imagery.”

 The result of those slams?
 Theatergoers then flocked to it as if it were the Empire State Building, a Fifth Avenue store, the Folies Bergere, a Cecil B. DeMille movie, and Luna Park, and sold-out business continued.
 As Martin Gottfried said in his Women’s Wear Daily review, “Broadway’s disease is a die-hard resistance to anything new” (before he panned the show, too), and as Newsweek reported, “Jesus Christ Superstar is one of the most amazing and complicated media events of the media age” and that “the Broadway opening was the apotheosis of a fantastic success story.”

-When the Tony nominations were announced in April, the show didn’t get a Best Musical nomination, losing out to two musicals that many remember (Grease and Follies) and two that fewer recall (Ain’t Supposed to Die a Natural Death and Two Gentlemen of Verona, which won the prize).
+When the Tony nominations were announced in April, the show didn’t get a Best Musical nomination, losing out to two musicals that many remember (Grease and Follies) and two that less recall (Ain’t Supposed to Die a Natural Death and Two Gentlemen of Verona, which won the prize).
 Indeed, JCS only scored a modest five nominations (Webber and Rice for score, Vereen for supporting actor in a musical, Wagner for sets, Barcelo for costumes, and Fisher for lighting), and when the Tony winners were announced, no one from JCS got to deliver an acceptance speech, though all but Barcelo would win a Tony or two in the years that followed.
-But JCS got the last laugh; closing in June 1973, it ran longer than each and every one of the musicals that won a prize, having lasted 711 performances, which then made it Broadway’s 46th longest-running musical.
+But JCS got the last laugh; closing in June 1973, it ran longer than every one of the musicals that won a prize, having lasted 711 performances, which then made it Broadway’s 46th longest-running musical.